emacs-mirror/emacs/mps/manual/source/topic/location.rst

 .. c:function:: mps_bool_t mps_ld_isstale(mps_ld_t ld, mps_arena_t arena, mps_addr_t addr)

-    Determine if any of the depdencies in a :term:`location dependency` are stale with respect to an :term:`arena`.
+    Determine if any of the dependencies in a :term:`location dependency` are stale with respect to an :term:`arena`.

     ``ld`` is the location dependency.